alex-bellon/wikipedia/README.md

 - [Penrose graphical notation](https://en.wikipedia.org/wiki/Penrose_graphical_notation) - a (usually handwritten) visual depiction of multilinear functions or tensors proposed by Roger Penrose in 1971.
 - [Ramsey Theory](https://en.wikipedia.org/wiki/Ramsey_theory) - named after the British mathematician and philosopher Frank P. Ramsey, is a branch of mathematics that studies the conditions under which order must appear.
 Problems in Ramsey theory typically ask a question of the form: "how many elements of some structure must there be to guarantee that a particular property will hold?"
 More specifically, Ron Graham describes Ramsey theory as a "branch of combinatorics".
 - [Recreational mathematics (Category)](https://en.wikipedia.org/wiki/Category:Recreational_mathematics) - Recreational mathematics is mathematics carried out for recreation (entertainment) rather than as a strictly research and application-based professional activity.
+- [Topological game](https://en.wikipedia.org/wiki/Topological_game) - an infinite game of perfect information played between two players on a topological space.
+Players choose objects with topological properties such as points, open sets, closed sets and open coverings.
+The conditions for a player to win can involve notions like topological closure and convergence.
 - [Zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game) - a mathematical representation of a situation in which each participant's gain or loss of utility is exactly balanced by the losses or gains of the utility of the other participants.

 ### Numbers